cdxOo/mongodb-restore/README.md

 });

 await retore.database({
-    con, uri, clean, onCollectionExists // same as in dump()
+    con, uri, clean, onCollectionExists, // same as in dump()

     database: 'my-database-name',
                   // name of the database that will be created